 The eyelids are thin and offer limited protection from injuries to the globe and surrounding structures.
 Examine lid injuries for involvement of the canthi, the lacrimal system, or penetration through the tarsal plate or lid margin (Fig. 11-2).
 Eyelid injuries within 6 to 8 mm of the medial canthus are at risk for canalicular laceration, particularly when associated with medial wall blow-out fractures.
 Consider consultation with an ophthalmologist when ptosis is present or for complex eyelid wounds such as those involving the inner surface of the lid, lid margins, lacrimal duct, and tarsal plate.
 Close uncomplicated eyelid lacerations with nonabsorbable 6-0 or 7-0 simple interrupted percutaneous sutures.
 Avoid the use of tissue adhesive near the eye.
 Remove nonabsorbable sutures in 3 to 5 days.

 Examine nasal lacerations to determine depth and involvement of deep tissue layers.
-Exposed cartilage or deep ...
+Exposed cartilage or deep involvement of the ...